 Following Mont Blanc, the athletes take off towards one of the spiritual homes of free-flying – St. Hilaire!

 St. Hilaire is a small town on the French countryside, positioned perfectly for frequent, easy take-offs.
 It’s home to the legendary Coupe Icare free flying festival, where pilots of non-motorized sky craft come together for a week of, well, gaining some altitude.
 (And putting together some crazy costumes.
 You’ll never believe what makes it into the sky!)
-On a good flying day, the athletes will come in high and hot, top-landing at the launch, jotting down their name on the last signboard they’ll see before Peille, and then launching again into the final stretch.
+On a good flying day, the athletes will come in high and hot, tag the Turnpoint from the skies and move on to the next one without touching ground.
 For paragliding fans – of which there are many in this part of the world – the St. Hilaire stop is a great place to see your favorite athlete in action.
 However, remember that by this time in the race, the competition field is extremely spread out and guaranteed to be a little thinner – check the Live Tracking to see if your favorite athlete is on his way.

 Photo © Benoit Morel